ResursBank/ResursBank.github.io/docs/platform-plugins/prestashop/index.md

 ## Known problems

 In some rare cases, upgrades may cause unexpected behavior.
 This is normal due to how PrestaShop handles cache and configuration.
+From v1.0.3 and higher, this should be less common.

 Usually, a module reset resolves the problem: